Jigsaw-Code/outline-sdk/x/examples/outline-connectivity-app/README.md

 1. Clone this repo
 1. `cd` into the repo
+1. if using xcode, copy the `settings.example.json` to `settings.json` if it looks good to you
 1. `yarn`

 If at any point you run into issues during development, try `yarn reset`.